lorainelab/integrated-genome-browser/README.txt

-IGB uses other open source software packages that may be distributed with the IGB source code release, including Xerces from Apache, Jetty from Mortbay Consulting, and Fusion from Affymetrix.
+IGB uses other open source software packages that may be distributed with the IGB source code release, including Xerces from Apache, Jetty from Mortbay Consulting, Vector Graphics from FreeHEP and Fusion from Affymetrix.
 Those packages are covered by their own open source licenses.

 IGB is Copyright (c) 2000-2006 Affymetrix, Inc.